Samsung/tizen-docs/docs/application/web/guides/text-input/voice-control.md

    }
    ```

-* Add the recognition result listener to be invoked when a voice command is recognized.
+* Add the recognition result listener to be invoked when a voice command is recognized

-   > **Note**
+   > [!NOTE]
    >   If the recognition result produces a reject event, the voice control service has rejected the recognized command.
 Make sure that the command does not conflict with other commands and there are no duplicated commands.

    To get the command, check the `list` parameter in the recognition result listener.
 The parameter is an array of recognized `VoiceControlCommand` instances.
-The `result` parameter contains the recognized text.
+The `result` parameter contains the recognized text:

    ```csharp
    /* Listener */